Do you have a great CAUS story idea to share?

 Submit a Virginia Tech Events Calendar listing here to post to the university’s online event calendar.
 It lists activities and events that are sponsored by Virginia Tech students, faculty, or staff organizations or held on the Virginia Tech campus and are open to the university.
 Items for listing on the event calendar are submitted by authorized sponsors (colleges, departments, registered student organizations, etc.).
 All colleges, departments, or registered student organizations should have access to submit an event.
 To request authorization, send an e-mail to the VT News staff.

 Thanks for sharing your stories and helping CAUS showcase its importance and impact through good storytelling.
-Please email Marya Barlow, director of communications, at email@example.com with any questions.
+Please email firstname.lastname@example.org with questions and comments.